FAQ

 More than anything else, I encourage you to notice if you feel safe and accepted when interacting with a therapist.
 The therapeutic relationship is known to be the most important healing element in therapy—more than any specific approaches or techniques.

-• The PhD, along with my MAE and EdS degrees, show that after completing undergrad I attended 7 additional years of graduate school to become a strong clinician and to understand research and theory in my field.
+• The PhD, along with my MAE and EdS degrees, show that after completing my 4-year college degree, I attended 7 additional years of graduate school to become a strong clinician and to understand research and theory in my field.
+While enrolled, I also held related employment.

 • No, I am not a prescribing provider.